 These aren’t just for larger organizations.
 Small, one-man operations can use virtual toll free phone numbers so they can be seen as more “professional” or established than their competitors.
 It also broadens their overall exposure in the market.
 For example, a business based in Dallas, Texas that serves the entire U.S. will want to utilize an 800 number instead of the local area codes of 214, 469, and 972.
 This shows that they are open to calls from multiple cities.

 Organizations also use toll free phone numbers to build their brand.
 For instance, a vanity number takes advantage of a name or a common phrase so that the name is more easily recognized.
 You’ve probably seen a few of these real-life examples yourself, such as 1-800-FLOWERS or 1-800-LAWYERS.

 Leaders of non-profit organizations can reap many of these benefits today and more.
 You can spur funding strategies, donations, and volunteer efforts using your virtual toll free numbers.

 How to Use Virtual Toll Free Phone Numbers For Your Non-Profit Efforts

 Before purchasing new phone numbers for your non-profit organization, it’s smart to commit to a strategic communication plan.
 This means fewer miscommunications and a more streamlined process.
 By informing the members of your team of this plan, you’re one step closer to achieving your organizational goals!

 Here are a few ideas for managing virtual toll free numbers, as well as some features you can utilize in the future:

 Simplify Incoming Calls

-The first thing to consider is how virtual numbers help you automate most of your processes.
+The first thing to consider is how virtual phone numbers help you automate most of your processes.
 Take Interactive Voice Response (IVR) as an example.
 When a potential volunteer calls, you want them to find the right contact right away.
 So instead of an employee transferring calls all over your organization to find that person, an IVR acts as an auto attendant.
 It is a system that gives incoming calls several options to choose from.
 This way, they are instantly directed to the extension of the correct department or person.